Alumni Stories

 50+ Alumni Exhibition

 The 50+ Alumni Exhibition celebrates innovations in practice led by graduates of the School of Architecture and Planning in honor of our 50th anniversary.
 Curated from submissions by alumni across our programs, the exhibition features 50 alumni, in 50 images, over 50 years.
-The exhibition is mounted in the Hayes Hall Atrium Gallery and included in an online gallery of alumni work.
+The exhibition was mounted in the Hayes Hall Atrium Gallery and is included in an online gallery of alumni work.
 View the work

 • meadow BRIDGE woods